 - Good Communication: Know how to explain to teammates what needs to be done in a clear and efficient way.

 - Follow-Through: Never just delegate a task and forget about it.
 Always follow up with both the patient and teammate to see how things are going.

-- Understanding Your Coworkers: You need to know your teammates’ strengths, otherwise you might misuse their talents.
+- Understanding Your Coworkers: You need to know your teammates’ strengths or you might misuse their talents.
 Familiarize yourself with each person’s skills and weaknesses and delegate accordingly.

 - Fearlessness: Don’t be afraid to delegate.
-It’s part of your job, and it will help you ensure that you can spread your nursing talents further.
+It’s part of your job, and it will help ensure that you can make better use of your nursing talents.

 - Leadership: You can’t delegate if you aren’t a good leader.
 You need to be comfortable with making quick decisions, and be ready to delegate various tasks to your teammates at a moment’s notice.

-- Trust: To delegate effectively, you need to be able to trust that the other person can get the job done–and properly.
-If you keep checking up on them because you don’t think they can handle it, you run the risk of wasting their time and yours.
+- Trust: To delegate effectively, you need to be able to trust that the other person can get the job done—and properly.
+If you keep checking up on your teammate because you don’t think they can handle it, you run the risk of wasting both their time and yours.

 Effective Delegation in Nursing: A Real-Life Example

-Knowing the Five Rights of Delegation and actually understanding how to implement them are two different skills.
+Knowing the Five Rights of Delegation and actually understanding how to implement them are two different things.
 Here’s an example of what the delegation process could look like in a real-life scenario.